We Hold These Truths of the Black Experience To Be Self Evident

 Article on Medium: When the Heck are Women Going to Get a Shot at the Presidency

 On Thursday, I received the news that Elizabeth Warren was ending her campaign for president.
 I had intended to write an article about why Warren had my vote, but I never got to write it and I never got to vote for her.
 I had a lot of grief and anger around the circumstances of her campaign ending.
-I expected that the news would be a blow to my spirits but what I didn’t expect …Read More
+So I wrote an article on Medium about that instead.

 Redefining Disability: An Identity of Adaptation and Creativity